Video Download: What You Can Do Now To Improve And Keep Your Memory

 Step Seven: Location.
 Another trick to help your memory is to associate things or people with the place where and when you last saw them.
 A perfect example of this is landmark navigation.

-Simply by seeing an object or nearby location, you can remember where to go next by associating the next step in the direction with the site where the turn is made.
+By merely seeing an object or nearby location, you can remember where to go next by associating the next step in the direction with the site where the turn is made.

 Yoga, meditation, and Chi Kung work for many, but for others just hanging out with friends or watching some entertaining video will work.